Fantasy Guide26 March 2026· 6 min read

 Fantasy cricket is a game where you pick real cricketers to form a virtual team.
 When those players perform in a real match — scoring runs, taking wickets, making catches — your fantasy team earns points.
 The better your players perform, the higher you rank on the leaderboard.

-On CricketDream, there are three ways to play: Fantasy XI (pick your own 11), Draft (compete with friends to claim players), and Multi Draft (draft once, compete across a full series).
-All formats are completely free — no entry fees, no real money involved.
+On CricketDream, there are three ways to play with friends: Fantasy XI (pick your own 11), Draft (compete with friends to claim players), and Multi Draft (draft once, compete across a full series).
+All formats are completely free — no entry fees, no monetary transactions of any kind.

 Step 1: Understand How Points Work